isomorphic-software/smartclient-docs/classes/DSRequest.md

 **Flags**: IR

 ---
+## Attr: DSRequest.exportFields

+### Description
+The list of field names to export.
+If provided, the field list in the exported output is limited and sorted as per the list.

+If exportFields is not provided:

+*   If we are exporting via [exportData()](#attr-dsrequestexportdata), the field list in the exported output is every non-hidden field defined in the DataSource, in DataSource definition order
+*   If we are exporting via [exportClientData()](ListGrid_1.md#method-listgridexportclientdata) and we are not exporting to OOXML, or we are exporting to OOXML but we are not [streaming](#attr-dsrequestexportstreaming), the field list in the exported output is based on the client data sent up, taking every row into account (so if there is a value for field "foo" only in row 57, we will output a column "foo", the cells of which are empty except for row 57)
+*   If we are exporting via [exportClientData()](ListGrid_1.md#method-listgridexportclientdata) and we are exporting to OOXML and streaming is in force (the default for OOXML), the field list in the exported output is based on the client data sent up, taking just the first row into account (so if there is a value for field "foo" only in row 57, we will not output a column "foo" at all)

+**Flags**: IR

+---
 ## Attr: DSRequest.exportValueFields

 ### Description
 This flag has a different meaning depending on whether you are doing a client-driven or server-driven export.

-For [exportClientData()](ListGrid_2.md#method-listgridexportclientdata) calls (client-driven), ordinarily any fields that have a [displayField](ListGridField.md#attr-listgridfielddisplayfield) defined have the value of that displayField exported, rather than the underlying value in the [valueField](ListGridField.md#attr-listgridfieldvaluefield).
+For [exportClientData()](ListGrid_1.md#method-listgridexportclientdata) calls (client-driven), ordinarily any fields that have a [displayField](ListGridField.md#attr-listgridfielddisplayfield) defined have the value of that displayField exported, rather than the underlying value in the [valueField](ListGridField.md#attr-listgridfieldvaluefield).
 If you set the `exportValueFields` property, we export both the underlying value and the displayField value.

 Again for `exportClientData()` calls, any fields that have a [valueMap](ListGridField.md#attr-listgridfieldvaluemap) defined ordinarily have the mapped value of the field exported, rather than the underlying data value.
 If you set the `exportValueFields` property, we instead export the underlying data value.
 Note, there is only one field in this scenario, not a `valueField` and a separate `displayField`, so we export **either** the underlying data value or the mapped value, not both as in the `displayField`/`valueField` case described above.